grafana/agent/docs/windows.md

 ## Uninstall

-Via Remove Programs or uninstaller.exe in the directory the Agent is installed in.
-This will turn off and remove the Agent then delete any installed files in the applications directory.
+If the Grafana Agent is installed using the installer, it can be uninstalled via Windows' Remove Programs or `C:\Program Files (x86)\Grafana Agent\uninstaller.exe`.
+Uninstalling the Agent will stop the service and remove it from disk.
+This will include any configuration files in the installation directory.

 ## Logs